the artists

 Fascinated by movement, language, mathematics and their intersections, he explores the many avenues offered by these disciplines through digital art, in both sounds and visuals.

-Sandrine Thériault, design project manager at Kleis, explains the inspiration behind the theme of the Pleiades:
+Sandrine Thériault, design project manager at kleis, explains the inspiration behind the theme of the Pleiades:

 The constellation system offered this universal theme, "which could be understood by all" but above all, could put forward "sisterhood, by creating a collection, a network, reminiscent of the network of UNESCO cities."